 The question we are facing is a serious one, even though it should not be.
-If the human race, led by the church, were obeying God's laws concerning marriage and divorce, there would be very few second marriages.
-But because of the wholesale repudiation of God's laws concerning the sanctity of marriage, this problem has become enormous.
-Everywhere we turn we meet those who have remarried after divorce.
+If the human race, led by the church, were God's obeying laws concerning marriage and divorce, there would be very few second marriages.
+But Thus, the marriage, this problem has enormous. become Everywhere we turn we meet those who have remarried after divorce.
 Therefore, we must try to find an answer to this question.

-We already know that the second marriage is an adulterous marriage.
-Remember, the wife is bound to the husband as long as he lives.
-And Romans 7:3 plainly declares:
+We already know that the second marriage marriage adulterous Remember, the wife is bound to the husband as long as he lives.
+And Romans 7:3 plainly